belkevich/multiton/README.md

 ## About
 It is not implementation of classic multiton.
 This implementation uses instance `class name` as `key` to access instance.
 The most common way to use multiton is a singleton creation with several advantages:
-* You can remove shared instance when you don't need it anymore
+* Remove shared instance when you don't need it anymore
-* You can instanciate class and use it as regular object and don't have any memory leaks
-* You can use both shared instance and regular instances of the same class
+* Use both shared instance and regular instances of the same class
+* Create shared instance with custom `init` method with arguments

+---

 ## Installation